Here's a beautiful cross, with an even more beautiful message attached to it.

 and serve him with great humility. |

 Note how Francis refers to the sun, wind, air and fire as brothers, and the moon, earth, water and death as sisters.
-The artist2 of the cross above also personifies the sun and moon with human faces, which emphasises that all God's creations are part of mankind's family; critical to life.
+The artist of the cross above also personifies the sun and moon with human faces, which emphasises that all God's creations are part of mankind's family; critical to life.

-The words of 'All creatures of our God and King' are still beautiful but are a bit dated now.
+The words of 'All creatures of our God and King' are still beautiful but a bit dated now.
 So here's challenge: